Georgia M. Dunston: Career

 After attaining her doctorate in 1972, Dunston took up a position as associate professor on the faculty of the microbiology department at Howard University.
 In 1975–1976, Dunston undertook a postdoctoral fellowship at the National Cancer Institute, alongside her faculty position, focusing on tumor immunology.
 During this time Dunston consulted for the Job Corps Sickle Cell Anemia Program for the U. S. Department of Labor, the Cancer Coordinating Council for Metropolitan Washington, the National Institute of Environmental Health Sciences, and the Genetic Basis of Disease Review Committee.
 Dunston's Associate professorship ended in 1978.

 In 1982, funded by the National Institutes of Health (NIH), Dunston was appointed as a scientist at the National Cancer Institute Laboratory of Immunodiagnosis.
 There she specialized in the immunogenetic characteristics of human killer cells.

 Three years later, Dunston was given the opportunity to direct the Human Immunogenetics Laboratory.
 During this stage of her career she was interested in genetic variations in human major histocompatibility complex (MHC) genes and antigens and their relations with disease in African-Americans.
 Improvements in the understanding of these genes and antigens could aid the difficulties of receiving organ transplants for African-Americans, whilst also shedding light on their role in general immunological processes.
 Between 1988 and 1989 Dunston was the co-principal investigator of a NIAID grant to further work on transplantation for Native and African Americans, particularly in histocompatibility testing of transplantation antigens.

 From 1991 to 1994, Dunston acted as associate director of the Division of Basic Sciences at Howard University Cancer Center.
 During this time she contributed to a special report on organ donation for the black community.
 In the mid-1990s Dunston was one of the first researchers to join the then new Visiting Investigator's Program (VIP) in the National Human Genome Research Institute.
 She collaborated with the then director Dr. Francis Collins, the scientist who led the Human Genome Project, publishing work on the genetics of type 2 diabetes in West Africa.

 In 2001, the partnership between Howard University and the NIH Office of Research on Minority Health provided the foundations for the National Human Genome Center (NHGC).
 Dunston founded and directed the NHGC with an "unprecented leadership" team at Howard University.
 Dunston and her team, at the NHGC and Howard University, built a national and international research collaboration focusing on the genetics of diseases common in African Americans and other African diaspora populations.

+In March 2015, Dunston was featured in the 37th Annual University-Wide Research Symposium at Tennessee State University.
+The symposium aims to give students and faculty the opportunity to present findings from their research and gain experience and exposure before advancing to other symposiums or beginning their professional careers.
+Dr. Dunston officially opened the symposium as keynote speaker on March 30th 2015.

 As a full professor at Howard University, Dunston and her group's current research is centered on the exploitation of the power of population diversity in quantifying the information content of the human genome.